Shoonya-Dev/ShoonyaApi-AmiBroker/README.md

 https://www.youtube.com/watch?v=TXApp6GUDSQ&t=248s

 ## AFL strategy:
-One of most important aspects of AFL is that it is an array processing language.
+One of the most important aspects of AFL is that it is an array processing language.
 It operates on arrays (or rows/vectors) of data.
-As such you will need to build guards into your AFL so as not signal for the same data repeatedly.
+As such you will need to build guards into your AFL so as not to signal for the same data repeatedly.
 Read More here.https://www.amibroker.com/guide/h_understandafl.html

 ShoonyAPI.afl provides a basic framework for Entry and Exit Signals on the last candle.